Top Reasons Not To Refinance: When And Why Refinancing Might Be A Bad Idea

 What To Consider Before Refinancing

 When you refinance your mortgage, you’re taking out a new loan to replace your current one.
-Homeowners typically decide to do this because there’s a benefit to getting a new loan, such as snagging a lower rate or shortening your term length.
+Homeowners typically decide to do this because there’s a benefit to getting a new loan, such as snagging a lower rate or shortening their term length.

 The process is pretty similar to what you’ll go through when you get a mortgage to purchase a home.
 With a refinance, however, instead of using the new mortgage to purchase a home, you’ll use it to pay off your current mortgage.
 You’ll then make monthly payments on the new mortgage.